gosupraneeth/IT254-Project/README.md

 ````python
 python manage.py runserver
 ````
+After starting this server, open the above link in browser to view the application.
->All the above commands should be run parallelly to use all the about features together.
+>All the above commands should be run parallelly to use all the above features together and for full application.